 Eev @ EmacsConf 2019

-This is what I submitted to the EmacsConf 2019:
+This is what I presented at the EmacsConf 2019.

 How to record executable notes with eev - and how to play them